Svedrin/mqtt-pushgateway/README.md

 some interesting MQTT topics, it collects data into metrics and waits to be scraped by Prometheus.

+Caveat: Only float values are supported.
+Anything else will be ignored.

 # Features

 *   For each metric, a "metric_data_age" metric is exported that tells